apluslms/aplus-manual/m06_rubyric/01_introduction.rst

 annotation reviews.
 Plain text reviews are constructed by putting chosen phrases one after another and modifying the text.
 Annotation review allows the reviewer to drag comments on the submission where they are shown.
-Annotation review allows review to add comment on the exact place they want to comment on.
+Annotation review allows reviewer to add comment on the exact place they want to comment on.

-TODO: images of plain text review and annotation review

 Haka and LTI login
 ..................

-Rubyric allows you to login to Rubyric through Haka login as well as login from A+ with lti.
+It is possible to login to Rubyric through Haka login as well as login from A+ with lti.
 In this manual we will be talking about lti configuration in Rubyric every once in a while.
+Rubyric courses can be connected to A+ regardless to login method.
 If you wish to use Rubyric without connecting it to A+ you can ignore lti related parts and focus on general Rubyric instructions.
 In following chapters we will discuss how to get started with Rubyric, define rubrics and review assignments.

 .. warning::